-The basics of qualifying for a mortgage on an investment property
+How to get a loan on an investment property

 When qualifying for a home mortgage, most banks look at multiple factors.

-Is it harder for investors than for owner-occupants to qualify for a loan?
+Why is it harder for an investor to get a loan?

 One of the biggest issues investors run into is that they have to qualify for two houses if they have a loan on their personal residence.
 It is very important for people not to buy the most expensive house they can qualify for because of this.
 You must have a low debt-to-income ratio to qualify for a new loan whether it is as an owner-occupant or as an investor.
 If you max out your qualification on your personal home, it will be very difficult to qualify for a loan on an investment property because it raises your debt-to-income ratio.

 Why do investors have to put more money down?

 Most banks require at least 20 percent down on an investment property loan.
 Owner occupants can put no money down on a loan in some cases, but banks want investors to put more skin in the game.
 The origination fees, appraisal fee, and other loan costs may be more expensive as well, depending on the type of investment property you are buying.